tc39/proposal-intl-messageformat/README.md

   a warning will be issued for each error and a [fallback representation] used for the corresponding message part.

-To determine the value `res` returned by the `format()` method, the message is first resolved to a pattern (a list of MessageValue).
+To determine the value `res` returned by the `format()` method, the message is first resolved to a list of MessageValue instances.
 Starting with an empty string `res`, for each MessageValue `mv`:

 1. Let `strval` be the result of calling `mv.toString()`.